In this section:

 year basis; a company must submit its tax return

 six months after their financial year end.
-If
+Returns

-date.
-Returns must be accompanied by full payment
+must be accompanied by full payment of tax due.

 Commissioner of Income Tax may issue an assessment